 When he got home, the three women in his life were all out on the porch, talking.
 The excited young Pickens told them of his windfall, and how he had earned it.

 He pleaded his case, but the women’s faces became even grimmer.
-“I really was a mouthy little guy, so this whole process took some time,” Pickens says.
+“I really was a mouthy little guy, so this whole process took some time,” Pickens said.
 “I hung in there, pled and pled.
 Finally, I got on my bike and took the dollar back to him.”

 In the interim, a thunderstorm had rolled in, and it started to rain before Pickens got back to Mr. Jenkins’ house.
 When he returned the dollar, Mr. Jenkins couldn’t understand why.

-“I finally said that that’s the way it had to be because my grandmother and aunt and mother said so,” Pickens says.
+“I finally said that that’s the way it had to be because my grandmother and aunt and mother said so,” Pickens said.
 “By now, it’s pouring down rain.
 And I get back to Burgess Street, which is a drainage street for this town, and the water is up to my waist.
 I push my bike across and got back home, and they’re still there on the porch.
 And I came in, and I thought I’d get some sympathy because I’d almost drowned crossing Burgess Street, which somehow didn’t excite anybody.
 I still remember how stoic they were.
 And finally, my aunt said, ‘If you had gone back when we first told you to, you could have been back before it rained.’
 And that was all the sympathy I got.
 I went in and dried off.”

 As a youth, his family moved to Amarillo, Texas, where he attended high school.
 After one year at Texas A&M University, Pickens transferred to Oklahoma A&M (now Oklahoma State University), where he earned a degree in geology in 1951.
 In 2006, after Pickens had bequeathed a NCAA record $176 million to OSU, Texas A&M’s 12th Man Magazine included the decision to not renew Pickens’ $25-a-month basketball scholarship as one of the top 10 mistakes in Aggie history.